FULL PRIVACY NOTICE

 What is the legal basis for our use of your personal data?

-The Administering Authority holds personal data about you in its capacity as data controller for the proper handling of all matters relating to the Fund, including its administration and management.
+The Administering Authority holds personal data about you in its capacity as a controller for the proper handling of all matters relating to the Fund, including its administration and management.
 This includes the need to process your data to contact you, to calculate, secure and pay your benefits.
-For example, when we assess how much money is needed to provide members’ benefits and how that money should be invested, and to manage liabilities and administer the Fund generally.
+For example, when we assess how much money is needed to provide members’ and beneficiaries’ benefits and how that money should be invested, and to manage liabilities and administer the Fund generally.
 Further information about how we use your personal data is provided below.

 - we need to process your personal data to carry out a task in the public interest or in the exercise of official authority in our capacity as a public body; and